saucelabs-training/automation-best-practices/automated-atomic-tests/README.md

 ```

+❓So how many tests is this really❓

+### 🏋️‍♀️ Get started with Cypress

+1. `npm install`
+2. `npx cypress open`
+3. Open `exercise.spec.js`.
+Please don't peek at the `solution.spec.js`🙏.
+The workshop is more fun when we struggle together 😁

-### 🏋️‍♀️ Breaking up the test
+### 🏋️‍♀️ Automated atomic tests exercise

 We're going to break down this test into atomic ones.

-❓So how many tests is this really❓

 🏋️‍♀️ Code a suite of atomic tests

-1. cd `automated-atomic-tests` and `npm install`
+> Keep in mind that this is a really small test and larger tests will be even
+> more of a hinderance to your testing

+1.
-2. Go to the `cypress/integration/automated-atomic-tests/exercise` directory
+2. Go to the `cypress/integration/exercise.spec.js`
-3. Create spec files to cover all of the features
+3. Create AATs for all of the features
 4. There's a hint for how to handle the login in `spec.js`